Our Dedicated HistoriCorps team. Leadership with a difference.

-W. Bart Berger is a staunch Coloradoan, a fourth-generation Coloradan, entrepreneur, innovator and storyteller with a passion for preserving both the natural environment and the legacy of Colorado leadership, weaving the two together for future generations.
-Bart founded and now serves on the Board of Directors for the Denver Mountain Parks Foundation., For 21 years, Mr. Berger served on the Board of History Colorado.
-As chairman of the Board, Mr. Berger helped guide the organization from the Colorado Historical Society to History Colorado and build the History Colorado Center.
-Mr. Berger has also worked with a host of civic non-profits.
+Bart is a staunch, fourth-generation Coloradan, entrepreneur, innovator and storyteller with a passion for preserving both the natural environment and the legacy of Colorado leadership, weaving the two together for future generations.
+Bart founded and now serves on the Board of Directors for the Denver Mountain Parks Foundation.
+For 21 years, he served on the Board of History Colorado.
+As chairman of the Board, Bart helped guide the organization from the Colorado Historical Society to History Colorado and build the History Colorado Center.
+He has also worked with a host of civic non-profits.
 In 2004, he founded the Denver Mountain Parks Foundation to restore and revitalize the historic Denver Mountain Park system.
-He is currently working with the City and HistoriCorps to transform the 1930s Morrison CCC camp into a learning campus for outdoor education and skills training.
+Bart is currently working with the City and HistoriCorps to transform the 1930s Morrison CCC camp into a learning campus for outdoor education and skills training.

 HistoriCorps’ field staff travel all across the country to lead crews of volunteers, students, and veterans in the hands-on preservation work that saves historic buildings and structures for public benefit.
 We have a lot of all-stars on our team.
 Their skills are as varied as the projects they work on!
 They range from passionate experts with over forty years of experience to students just entering the field of preservation.
 HistoriCorps field staff include all manner of craftspeople and some of the best outdoor chefs you could ever hope to meet.
 Field staff don’t only enjoy the preservation work; they are passionate about teaching and guiding the crews of volunteers, students, and veterans on projects.
 They make sure that everyone has a hand in saving places for generations to come.